Ronald Downey, Ph.D.

 Temple University, Ph.D., 1971, Quantitative Psychology

-Dr. Downey will be retiring at the end of the 2013 academic year.
-He is currently on phased retirement and is winding down his active involvement with new research programs.
-However, he will continue to work with past students and colleagues on current research projects and manuscripts.
+Dr. Downey retired at the end of the 2013 academic year after 38 years of service at Kansas State University with the title of Professor Emeritus and Associate Provost Emeritus.
+He will continue to work with past students and colleagues on current research projects and manuscripts.

 Dr. Downey will be continuing as an Executive Editor for the Journal of Psychology: Interdisciplinary and Applied.
 He will also continue to serve as a reviewer for other journals in the Industrial and Organizational area.